MultisampledNight/flow/src/gfx/draw.typ

   // each stack frame is a dictionary with fields:
   // - `queue` for the coords/branches to next run through
   // - `cfg` for modifier options (see above functions calling _modifier)
-  // - (optional) `last-is-arrow` if to draw an arrowhead at the end of this frame let depth = ((queue: args.pos().rev(), cfg: (:)),) let last = from
+  // - (optional) `arrow` if to draw an arrowhead at the end of this frame let depth = ((queue: args.pos().rev(), cfg: (:)),) let last = from